 - Income tax withheld from wages, tips, and other compensation

-- Taxable Social Security wages and tips
+- Taxable Social Security wages

 - Taxable Medicare wages and tips